XtromAI/Local-Journal/README.md

 This project design is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the [LICENSE](LICENSE) file for details.

+Commercial use is allowed with a separate licensing arrangement.
+Please contact the author for inquiries.

 ## 🌟 Vision

 Local Journal aims to democratize access to intelligent personal growth tools while setting a new standard for privacy in the digital wellness space.
 By proving that powerful AI assistance doesn't require sacrificing personal privacy, we hope to inspire a new generation of privacy-respecting applications.